cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 1.4.31-Beta06d 2016       Further beta of CT 1.4.31
 1.4.40  Many bug fixes and enhanced functionality compared to 1.4.30.
-                          (first one with a French language version) 1.4.41  Bug fixes, actualization of online help (PGP)
+                          (first one with a French language version) 1.4.41  Bug fixes, actualization of Animal and online help (PGP)